Railsware Products Studio LLC Data Processing Addendum

 Non-compliance with the Clauses and termination

-• (iii) the data importer fails to comply with a binding decision of a competent court or the competent supervisory authority regarding its obligations under these Clauses,
+• (iii) the data importer fails to comply with a binding decision of a competent court or supervisory authority regarding its obligations under these Clauses.

-• In this case, it shall inform the competent supervisory authority of such non- compliance.
-Where the contract involves more than two Parties, the data exporter may exercise this right to termination only with respect to the responsible Party, unless the Parties have agreed otherwise.
+In these cases, it shall inform the competent supervisory authority [for Module Three: and the controller] of such non-compliance.
+Where the contract involves more than two Parties, the data exporter may exercise this right to termination only with respect to the relevant Party, unless the Parties have agreed otherwise.

-• (d) Personal data that has already been transferred prior to the termination of the contract shall [for Modules One, Two and Three: at the choice of the data exporter immediately be returned to the data exporter or destroyed in their entirety.
-The same shall apply to any copies of the data] [for Module Four: be destroyed in their entirety, including any copy thereof].
-The data importer shall certify the destruction of the data to the data exporter.
-These obligations are notwithstanding any requirements under local law applicable to the data importer that prohibits return or destruction of the personal data transferred.
-In that case, the data importer warrants that it will ensure, to the extent possible, the level of protection required by these Clauses and will only process the data to the extent and for as long as required under that local law.
+(d) [For Modules One, Two and Three: Personal data that has been transferred prior to the termination of the contract pursuant to paragraph (c) shall at the choice of the data exporter immediately be returned to the data exporter or deleted in its entirety.
+The same shall apply to any copies of the data.]
+[For Module Four: Personal data collected by the data exporter in the EU that has been transferred prior to the termination of the contract pursuant to paragraph (c) shall immediately be deleted in its entirety, including any copy thereof.]
+The data importer shall certify the deletion of the data to the data exporter.
+Until the data is deleted or returned, the data importer shall continue to ensure compliance with these Clauses.
+In case of local laws applicable to the data importer that prohibit the return or deletion of the transferred personal data, the data importer warrants that it will continue to ensure compliance with these Clauses and will only process the data to the extent and for as long as required under that local law.

 Governing law

-These Clauses shall be governed by the law of the Member State of the European Union where the data exporter is established.
-Where such law does not allow for third-party beneficiary rights, they shall be governed by the law of another Member State of the European Union that allows for third-party beneficiary rights.
+[OPTION 1: These Clauses shall be governed by the law of one of the EU Member States, provided such law allows for third-party beneficiary rights.
 The Parties agree that this shall be the law of Poland.

 Choice of forum and jurisdiction